Neutrino Constraints on Scalar-Tensor Gravity: Analysis

 From now on, we focus on analysing flavour oscillations measured with atmospheric neutrinos.
 The impact of curved spacetime backgrounds on flavour oscillations has been studied extensively in the literature, beginning with the seminal works of Refs.~\cite{Piriz:1996mu,Cardall:1996cd,Fornengo:1996ef}.
 We build upon these results and apply them to the scenario of interest.
 The evolution of the flavour eigenstates evaluated in the Jordan frame follows (cf.~\textit{Supplemental Material})

 where we have $H_{\alpha\beta}(r) = U_{\alpha k} M_{f,kj}^2U^{\ast}_{\beta j}+2E\, V_\text{CC}$ and $V_\text{CC}=\sqrt{2}n_e G_F \delta_{e\alpha}$, with $E$ being the measured neutrino energy, $n_e$ being the electron's number density and $G_F$ the Fermi's constant.
+This result is frame independent, given the exponent's scale invariance.
+In the Jordan frame, the factor $A^2(r)$ arises from propagation in the modified spacetime metric, with one factor coming from the line element and the other from the four-momentum.
+In the Einstein frame, instead, the metric is canonical, while the neutrino masses depend on $A(r)$, yielding the same exponent.
+This change in the oscillation phase can be understood as a consequence of neutrinos travelling through a medium in which both the effective path length and the oscillation length vary along the trajectory.
 The value of $n_e$ can be inferred from Earth's mass density, which is in turn inferred by a combination of measurements of time delays of longitudinal and transverse seismic waves~\cite{Dziewonski:1981xy}.
 The speed of such waves in a medium depends on the density and properties of the material, defined by its bulk and shear moduli~\cite{Kittel2005}.
 In the following, we will briefly comment on the case of longitudinal waves, while an analogous discussion holds for transverse ones.
 Denoted by $B$ the bulk modulus and by $\rho$ the density, the longitudinal wave velocity reads

 Since the inference of Earth's local density is made assuming a flat metric, this implies the parameters of the above formula have to be understood as being in the Einstein frame, which can then be converted into the Jordan frame, if needed.
 However, this leaves an open question: is the bulk modulus also affected by the background value of $\varphi$?
 If so, the inferred density would rather be some effective density given by $\rho_E(x)$ weighted by additional unknown $X$ powers of $A(x)$, $\rho_\text{eff.}=\rho_E\times A^X$.
 We therefore ought to estimate the impact of $\varphi$ on the mechanical properties of the medium.
 A derivation of the bulk modulus from first principles is, in general, a very difficult problem, and, to the best of our knowledge, no general analytical formula exists.
 However, an estimation of its scaling with microscopic parameters can be obtained using the following argument: \begin{widetext}